Coregonus albula: Description

 The vendace is a slim and streamlined fish with an adipose fin - an additional small fin on the back between the dorsal fin and the tail (caudal fin) which is typical in the salmon family.
 Its lower jaw is longer than the upper one.
 It is similar in appearance to both the common whitefish (Coregonus lavaretus sensu lato), whose upper jaw is longer than its lower one, and the peled (Coregonus peled), whose jaws are of equal length.
 The back is bluish green or brown, the flanks are silvery and the belly white.
 This fish seldom grows more than 30 cm long.

 Biology

 Vendace mainly feed on zooplankton, such as small crustaceans and their larvae, but larger fish also feed on floating insects and fish fry.
 The fish live in schools made up of large groups of individuals.
 They lay their eggs on pebbly or sandy ground, some in shallow water and others at depths of down to 20 m.
 The fish mature at a young age and most spawn for the first time in their second year, but a few may breed in their first autumn.

+In the Volga River basin, the vendace acts as a "northern" invader.
+Following the creation of the reservoir system, the species dispersed downstream from Lake Beloye, reaching the Kuibyshev Reservoir by the mid-20th century.
+However, due to long-term climate warming and increasing water temperatures, the species is currently experiencing a range regression.
+Recent southernmost records are limited to the upper pool of the Zhigulevskaya hydroelectric power station near Toliatti, and the population is now considered a rare but stable component of the pelagic community.